Southern All Stars: 1990s

 In 1993, the remix EP Enoshima was released under the pseudonym project "Z-Dan".
 It sold more than 900,000 copies and won the 8th Japan Gold Disc Award's "Compilation Album of the Year" prize.
-The same year, the band released their second million-selling single "Erotica Seven".
-The strong partnership between Kuwata and Kobayashi ended in the band's holiday song released as a single "Christmas Love" in the autumn of that year.
-However, the two have collaborated from time to time after the temporary parting, such as Kuwata and Mr. Children's successful charity single "Kiseki no Hoshi" released in 1995.
+That same year, Southern released their second million-selling single "Erotica Seven".
+The partnership between Kuwata and Kobayashi ended with the band's holiday song "Christmas Love", released as a single in the autumn of 1993.
+However, the two have occasionally collaborated since, such as on Kuwata and Mr. Children's successful charity single "Kiseki no Hoshi", released in 1995.

 Throughout 1994, Kuwata worked as a solo artist again, and Southern released no new material.
-The next year, the band restarted with "Mampy no G-Spot", an obscene song released as a single only.
-From this single, Sekiguchi, who had left the band in 1991, appeared again.
-"Anatadake o -Summer Heartbreak-", the other song released in 1995 provided the group with their 3rd million-seller single.
-Later, Kuwata mentioned that "Summer Heartbreak" is one of his favorites.
-The next year, the band released two singles "Ai no Kotodama -Spiritual Message-" and "Taiyō wa Tsumi na Yatsu", the former selling over million copies.
-Young Love, their 11th album, featured successful singles including two million-sellers, has sold more than 2.5 million copies to become one of the best-selling albums of 1996.
+The band restarted the following year, with "Mampy no G-Spot", an obscene song released only as a single.
+It marked the return of Sekiguchi, who had left the band in 1991.
+"Anatadake o -Summer Heartbreak-", the other song released in 1995, provided the group with their 3rd million-selling single.
+Kuwata would later cite "Summer Heartbreak" as one of his favorite songs.
+The next year, the band released two singles, "Ai no Kotodama -Spiritual Message-" and "Taiyō wa Tsumi na Yatsu", with the former selling over a million copies.
+Young Love, their 11th album, featured successful singles, including two million-sellers, has sold more than 2.5 million copies to become one of the best-selling albums of 1996.
 It has remained the band's most successful studio album to date.

-Tsunami and Omori's independence
+2000–present: "Tsunami" and Omori's departure

 On January 26, 2000, their 44th single, "Tsunami" was released.
-It was used as theme song of Mirai Nikki III, a popular part of the TBS program called Un-nan no Hontoko!, and made a strong impression on many people.
-The song reached No. 1 on the Oricon Singles Chart for five weeks, finally selling more than 2.9 million units.
+It was used as the theme song of Mirai Nikki III, a popular part of the TBS program called Un-nan no Hontoko!, and made a strong impression on many people.
+The song held the No. 1 position on the Oricon Singles Chart for five weeks, and sold more than 2.9 million units.
 It is the third best-selling single in Japan of the last 40 years.
-On New Year's Eve of 2000, "Tsunami" won the 42nd Japan Record Awards.
-After the enormous success of the single, the band became more conservative.
-They now release fewer singles and all of them have become hits.
+On New Year's Eve 2000, "Tsunami" won the 42nd Japan Record Awards.
+After the enormous success of the single, the band became more conservative and now release fewer singles, although all of them have become hits.

-After the concert tour in 2000, Takashi Omori announced a stop in work, and he left the band in August 2001.
-Omori and his wife were well known as pious and influential Soka Gakkai adherents.
-This caused various rumors in the press about religious problems between himself and other members and many fans.
+After a concert tour in 2000, Takashi Omori announced a stop in work and left the band in August 2001.
+Omori and his wife were well-known as pious and influential adherents of the Soka Gakkai religion.
+This caused various rumors in the press about problems between himself and other members and many fans.
 By the early 2000s, each member had actively pursued solo projects.
 Particularly, Kuwata produced three million-selling records and one album around 2001 and 2002.